AutelSDK/MSDK2.5/README.md

 ### Version V2.5.100

 - **Release Notes**: this version is a backward-compatible release, capable of supporting both 1.7 and 1.8 firmware simultaneously.
   Additionally, it supports the Evo Lite Enterprise, Evo MAX, Evo Alpha, and others.
+- **Special Notes on Compatible Versions**:  [Refer to Documentation](V2.5.100 User Guide for the Integrated Version.md)

 ### Version V2.5.100_no_webrtc